Las Posadas with Kids: Mexico's Magical December Christmas Tradition

 Mexico's nine-night Christmas tradition is participatory, kid-centered, and unforgettable.
 Where to experience Las Posadas with your family - CDMX, San Miguel, Oaxaca, Puebla.

-Mexico does Christmas differently, and Las Posadas is the heart of how.
-From December 16 to December 24, neighborhoods across Mexico recreate the journey of Mary and Joseph searching for shelter in Bethlehem - through candlelit processions, song, prayer, and (the part your kids will love most) star-shaped pinatas filled with sugar cane and tangerines.
+Mexico does Christmas differently, cariño.
+Las Posadas is the heart of how.
+From December 16 to December 24, neighborhoods across the country recreate the journey of Mary and Joseph searching for shelter in Bethlehem - candlelit processions, song, prayer, and (the part your kids will love most) seven-pointed star piñatas filled with sugar cane and tangerines.
+Tía Rosa hosts one in her Coyoacán apartment building every other year.
+Mateo still talks about the year he broke the piñata.

-This is a guide for moms taking kids to Mexico in December who want their family to experience real Mexican Christmas traditions, not just a hotel pool with twinkle lights.
+This guide is for moms taking kids to Mexico in December who want their family to experience the real deal, not a hotel pool with twinkle lights.
 Las Posadas is participatory, kid-centered, and welcoming to visitors.
 With a little preparation, your family can join in.

 What Is Las Posadas?

 Outside the door, the procession sings a traditional song asking for posada (shelter).
 The hosts sing back, refusing them.
 After several call-and-response verses, the hosts finally welcome the procession in.
-Then comes the party: tamales, ponche (warm fruit punch), buñuelos, and the smashing of a star-shaped pinata.
+Then comes the party: tamales, ponche, buñuelos, and the smashing of a star-shaped piñata.

 You don't have to teach this whole metaphor to your kids before they take a swing, but it is a beautiful piece of cultural background to share when you get home.
-The pinata is not just a party game in Mexico - it is a Christmas symbol, like an Advent wreath or stocking.
+The piñata is not just a party game in Mexico - it's a Christmas symbol, like an Advent wreath or a stocking.
+Don't let anyone tell you a piñata is just for birthdays.
+No manches.

 Where to Experience Las Posadas as a Family

 The southern colonial neighborhoods of CDMX have the most family-friendly, walkable Posadas.
-Coyoacan, San Angel, and Tlalpan all host neighborhood Posadas in their main plazas, which means visitors can join the procession without imposing on a private family event.
-The processions usually start around 6 to 7 pm and last 60-90 minutes.
-Bring a candle, bring kids who can walk, and follow along.
+Coyoacán, San Ángel, and Tlalpan all host neighborhood Posadas in their main plazas - meaning visitors can join the procession without imposing on a private family event.
+Processions usually start around 6 to 7 pm and last 60-90 minutes.
+Bring a candle.
+Bring kids who can walk.
+Follow along.
+Tía Rosa's neighborhood does this every year and the whole street comes out.

 San Miguel de Allende

 San Miguel goes all-in for the entire December season.
-The Jardin Principal hosts public Posadas almost every night of the nine, with mariachis, Aztec dancers, fireworks, and parade-style processions.
-The town is small and walkable, the climate is cool and clear in December, and the entire historic center becomes a Christmas scene.
+The Jardín Principal hosts public Posadas almost every night of the nine, with mariachis, Aztec dancers, fireworks, and parade-style processions.
+The town is small and walkable, the climate is cool and clear in December, and the whole historic center turns into a Christmas scene.

 Oaxaca City

-Oaxaca's Posadas blend with the Festival of the Radishes (Noche de Rabanos, December 23) and other regional traditions.
+Oaxaca's Posadas blend with the Noche de los Rábanos - the Night of the Radishes - on December 23, where artisans carve giant radishes into nativity scenes for a competition that's been running since 1897.
+Yes, radishes.
+Yes, it is incredible.
 The city center has multiple processions per night, often with regional indigenous dance and music incorporated.
 Best for families with kids 6+ who can stay up late.

 Puebla